15 Best Rainy Days Movies of All Time

 8. The Notebook (2004)

 Rainy days can also call for teary moments alongside romantic and heart-warming films that bring you into the story and close to the characters, so close one lingers with them long after the screen has gone dark.
 “The Notebook” can do that and more, as its beautiful love story contains some kind of special ingredient that makes it stand out from others in the same genre.
-Although the typical premise of a rich girl and a poor young man who fall in love and who’s relationship suffers from the social differences barricading their way (rings a bell?), it’s characters are full of life, real thoughts and emotions which, along with a stunning cinematography and score, make us believe in their story and root for them from beginning to end.
+Although the typical premise of a rich girl and a poor young man who fall in love and who’s relationship suffers from the social differences barricading their way (rings a bell?), Its characters are full of life, real thoughts, and emotions, which, along with stunning cinematography and score, make us believe in their story and root for them from beginning to end.
 Also, Ryan Gosling and Rachel McAdams offer an excellent performance to fall for.

 Read More: Best Horse Racing Movies of All Time